Using Pattern Theology to Answer Questions

 There is a lot of debate over issues in the Bible that stem from the fact that people fail to discern the difference between things that were cultural in nature and applicable only in the first or second century, and those things which are eternal principles that remain always.
 Things like the women wearing veils, the washing of feet or meeting in homes.
 These and other things were subject to change because they were part of the culture and habits of the first century and they were permitted by God.
 The taking of communion, singing in the assembly, male spiritual leadership, among other things were specifically commanded and given by God and they cannot be changed, regardless of the culture.

-So when you hear debates over various issues, ask yourself first, is it cultural or is it a spiritual thing?
-And then see, what are the guidelines or the pattern or the plan in the New Testament for these things?
+So when you hear debates over various issues, ask yourself, "Is it a cultural matter or is it a spiritual issue?
+Once this is discerned then go ahead and see what the guideline, pattern, outline or plan in the New Testament is for these things?